Recipe for Cinnamon Rolls

 1. Add yeast to cup of lukewarm water and sprinkle in a little sugar.
 Set aside for about five minutes.

-6. Place on well greased pans and let rise until double in bulk.
+6. Let the rolls rise until double in bulk.
 Bake at 425 degrees for 10 minutes.
 Reduce heat to 350 degrees and bake until brown-only about 5-7 more minutes.